<! SIDE menu begin>

-ERDDAP is a data server that gives you a simple, consistent way to download
+ERDDAP is an environmental data server providing a simple, consistent way to:

-to make graphs and maps.
-It transparently acts as a middleman between you and
+It transparently acts as a middleman between you and environmental

 - Make customized maps and time series plots and export them as .png